 Advantages of Fixtures

-The test fixture approach provides much greater flexibility than the classic Setup/Teadown approach.
+The test fixture approach provides much greater flexibility than the classic Setup/Teardown approach.

 pytest-flask facilitates testing Flask apps by providing a set of common fixtures used for testing Flask apps.
 This library is not used in this tutorial, as I want to show how to create the fixtures that help support testing Flask apps.

-First, fixtures are defined as functions (that should have a descriptive names for their purpose).
+First, fixtures are defined as functions (that should have a descriptive name for their purpose).

 Second, multiple fixtures can be run to set the initial state for a test function.
 In fact, fixtures can even call other fixtures!
 So, you can compose them together to create the required state.